Low-rank Orthogonalization for Large-scale Matrix Optimization with Applications to Foundation Model Training: Matrix Optimization with Low-Rank Orthogonalization

-\begin{remark} The relation \eqref{upbd:exq-M-HHT-1} is adapted from \cite[Theorem 10.5]{halko2011finding}, where additional guarantees---such as those involving different matrix norms and those providing high-probability bounds---can also be found.
-In addition, low-rank matrix approximation based on column selection (e.g., see \cite{drineas2006fast,drineas2006fast2}) can also be used to develop a low-rank orthogonalization method.
-However, since its approximation guarantee is more complicated than that of the Gaussian sketching-based approach, we defer the column-selection-based low-rank orthogonalization method to Algorithm~\ref{alg:r-msgn-3} in Appendix~\ref{apx:svd-gr}.
+\begin{remark} The relation \eqref{upbd:exq-M-HHT-1} is adapted from \citep[Theorem 10.5]{halko2011finding}, where additional guarantees---such as those involving different matrix norms and high-probability bounds---can also be found.
+In addition, low-rank matrix approximation based on column selection (e.g., see \citep{drineas2006fast,drineas2006fast2}) can be used to develop a low-rank orthogonalization method.
+However, since its approximation guarantee is more complicated than that of the Gaussian sketching-based approach, we defer the column-selection-based method to the supplementary materials. \end{remark}